Tsavo-ka/Cryptography_Castle/README.md

 Vigenere-Cipher

 Description:
-This Python program implements the Vigenère Cipher, a classic encryption technique, for teaching and analysis purposes.
+This Python program implements the Vigenère Cipher, a classic encryption technique, for teaching and code analysis purposes.
 It enables users to encrypt and decrypt messages using a provided key.
 The code emphasizes modularity and user-friendly input handling.
+The code also utilizes a wide variety of logic, statements, and built-in functions, making it ideal for teaching intermediate Python principles.
+Below is a step-by-step map of the code logic:

 Step 1: Import Modules and Constants